MicrosoftDocs/visualstudio-docs/subscriptions/vs-azure.md

 Compare all the [subscriptions and their benefits](https://www.visualstudio.com/vs/pricing/).

-If you have another active Visual Studio subscription at the SAME subscription level under a Microsoft account, you can link it to this Azure benefit by adding an [alternate account](/manage-vs-subscriptions#linking-my-subscription-to-existing-vsts-or-azure-subscriptions/) in the Visual Studio subscription portal.
+If you have another active Visual Studio subscription at the **same** subscription level under a Microsoft account, you can link it to this Azure benefit by adding an [alternate account](/manage-vs-subscriptions#linking-my-subscription-to-existing-vsts-or-azure-subscriptions/) in the Visual Studio subscription portal.
 If this doesn’t work, you can also try [transferring your Azure benefit](/azure/billing/billing-subscription-transfer/) to the active Visual Studio subscription.

-If you have another active Visual Studio subscription at a DIFFERENT subscription level and under a Microsoft account, contact [Azure support](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade) for assistance.
+If you have another active Visual Studio subscription at a **different** subscription level and under a Microsoft account, contact [Azure support](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade) for assistance.

 If your subscription has a spending limit and you take no action before it expires, the Azure subscription(s) your Azure subscription will be disabled.
 To convert it to a pay-as-you-go offer and continue to use it, add a payment instrument and [remove your spending limit](/azure/billing/billing-spending-limit/).